|

 Answer: c) 0.5 μm.
 Explanation: While nasal vibrissae trap larger particles (up to 3 μm), the mucus blanket and ciliary action are highly efficient in trapping finer particles down to 0.5 μm, protecting the lower airways. - Which enzyme found in nasal secretions plays a crucial role in destroying bacteria and viruses? a) Amylase b) Lipase c) Lysozyme d) Pepsin

 Answer: c) Lysozyme.
-Explanation: Lysozyme (muramidase) is an antibacterial enzyme present in nasal secretions, contributing significantly to the nose’s protective functions against pathogens. - A patient with chronic nasal obstruction begins to develop a muffled speech quality, particularly when pronouncing ‘M’, ‘N’, and ‘NG’ sounds, which are perceived as ‘B’, ‘D’, and ‘G’ respectively.
+Explanation: Lysozyme (muramidase) is an antibacterial enzyme present in nasal secretions, contributing significantly to the nose’s protective functions against pathogens. - A patient with chronic nasal obstruction begins to develop a muffled speech quality, particularly when pronouncing ‘M’, ‘N’, and ‘NG’ sounds, which are perceived as ‘B’, ‘D’, and ‘G’, respectively.
 This phenomenon is known as: a) Hypernasality b) Denasalization c) Hoarseness d) Aphonia

 Answer: b) Denasalization.
 Explanation: Denasalization occurs when nasal airflow is obstructed, preventing proper resonance for nasal consonants (M, N, NG), causing them to sound like their oral counterparts (B, D, G). - The conscious perception of smell occurs in which part of the olfactory pathway? a) Olfactory bulb b) Cribriform plate c) Prepyriform cortex d) Thalamus